jvmontes/basic-blog/src/markdown-pages/tuesday-august-9th-2022.md

 Today’s going to be a short entry.
 But I’m just envisioning all the possibilities here.
 I could automate a tweet that gets created when I create a new entry.
 I can use time gathering content so I can share it on newsletters and blogs.
 I could write new music and share that with the world ☺️☺️☺️

+**9:04am.**

+Not bad. about to push up the changes and commit the changes to the repository.
+In about five minutes from now, there should be a new tweet posting about the new blog update.
+Wahoo!

 Life and business are going along, and I’m grateful to be on this journey and growing, learning, connecting, and taking massive action every single day.

 Let’s do this!!